cardopoli/this-was-tomorrow/content/sites/hastings-commons.md

   ## WHAT HAS BEEN BUILT

-  Over the past decade, Hastings Commons has:

-  - Acquired and renovated 11 rent-capped buildings
-  - Created 50+ workspaces
-  - Housed 120+ tenants
-  - Converted derelict historic buildings into homes, offices, creative studios, a youth club, and a digital arts hub (OBX)
+  Over the past decade, Hastings Commons has acquired and renovated 11 rent-capped buildings, created more than 50 workspaces, and housed over 120 tenants - converting derelict historic buildings into homes, offices, creative studios, a youth club, and a digital arts hub known as OBX.

   Rents are set at the lower of Hastings Living Rents (one-third of local median wages) or 80% of market rent.
 Residents are selected from the Council's Housing Register using four criteria: 1) housing need, 2) local connection, 3) enthusiasm for the Hastings Commons ethos, and 4) willingness to contribute to the Commons and the wider community.